PostHog/posthog.com/contents/blog/using-posting.md

 We used to call ourselves a product analytics platform, but product analytics is just one feature [among many](/product) these days.

-And that got us wondering... just how many useful things can you do with PostHog?
+And that got us wondering... what are some of the most useful things you can you do with PostHog?

 The answer?
 A lot – and this list is just a snapshot of the possibilities.

-Here's the TL;DR:

 1. [Replace multiple services with just PostHog](#1-replace-multiple-services-with-just-posthog)
 1. [Build an AARRR pirate metrics dashboard](#2-build-an-aarrr-pirate-metrics-dashboard)